t12t/t12t-meetup-checklist/README.md

     * What is t12t
     * Code of Conduct
     * Info regarding the location: toilets, exits etc.
+    * Photo policy (should match with event info on meetup)
     * If video, inform about video
     * When does the meetup end?